texish

 Customising the look

 Set any of these with \set before calling \railroad.
-Colours are the most useful: the whole palette is derived from one base colour, with terminals and character classes drawn at a lower Oklch lightness so they read as shades of the same hue.
+Colours are the most useful: the whole palette is derived from one base colour, with terminals and character classes shaded from it in Oklch lightness so they read as shades of the same hue.

 VariableDefaultEffect

-rrtermdark0.08how far to darken (lower Oklch L) a terminal box
+rrtermdark0.08how far to shade a terminal box from the base toward the ink

 rrfacejetbrainstypeface for the labels